wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 You can use the Wavefront Usage integration dashboards to:
 * Get usage information for your Wavefront instance and Wavefront proxy.
 * Drill down into the metrics namespaces to discover trends.
-* Examine PPS based on predefined ingestion policies.
+* Examine PPS (points per second) based on predefined ingestion policies.
 * See whether ingested metrics are at 95% of committed rate.
 Optionally get alerts if that happens.

 In addition, you can create your own dashboards, charts, and alerts using internal metrics (discussed below) to investigate the problem.